Julia Cagé: Saving the media

 This book received the 2016 prize for a book discussing research in the media by the Assises du journalisme (French journalism foundation).

+Cagé and Huet (2021) provide a detailed analysis of changes in law, especially in France, that might improve independence of the media, as recommended by Cagé's earlier work.

 Globalization and financing public goods

 In a 2012 article written with Lucie Gadenne, Cagé showed that trade liberalization in developing countries generally “led to larger and longer-lived decreases in total tax revenues in developing countries since the 1970s than in rich countries in the 19th and early 20th centuries.
 The fall in total tax revenues lasts more than ten years in half the developing countries in our sample.”
 This led to serious reductions in the funds available for public goods indispensable for economic growth and development: education, health, infrastructure, etc.

 Media in Africa

 Work coauthored by Valeria Rueda studied the long-term consequences of the introduction of printing presses on the development of media in different African countries.
 They studied the impact of protestant missions in Africa based on their locations in 1903, some of which had their own printing presses to print bibles and educational materials.
 Cagé and Rueda found that “within regions close to missions, proximity to a printing press is associated with higher newspaper readership, trust, education, and political participation.”
 They also noted that missions without printing presses failed to show comparable improvements.
 This extended her 2014 analysis of specific issues and challenges encountered in development specific to Africa, noting that this process in Africa may have been different from the comparable experience in other regions of the world.